phuocnguyen90/LocalTabula/readme.md

    pip install -r requirements.txt
    ```

-   For GPU support, reinstall `llama-cpp-python` with proper CMake flags.
+   ⚠️ **GPU Support Requires Advanced Setup**

+    You’ll need to build `llama-cpp-python` with the appropriate CMake flags—a nontrivial process.
+See the README in the **config** folder for some guidance.

 3. **Configure**
    Copy `.env.example` to `.env` and set: